 ALCOHOL AND OTHER DANGEROUS DRUGS (3.00 Lecture Hrs./Wk.)
-3 Credits

-Students develop an understanding of the history of drug use, pharmacology of drugs, symptoms of abuse and proper referral, and the effects of drug abuse on American society in general and the criminal justice system in particular.
+Students develop an understanding of the history of drug use, basic drug effects, symptoms of abuse and proper referral, the effects of drug abuse on American society, and criminal justice system responses.

 SEXUAL EXPLOITATION OF CHILDREN (3.00 Lecture Hrs./Wk.)
-3 Credits offending family members.

-Students develop an understanding of the issues faced by criminal justice personnel who deal with sexual exploitation of children; strategies for cooperation between service agencies; and characteristics and treatment of victims, offenders, and non-
+Students develop an understanding of the issues faced by criminal justice personnel who deal with sexual exploitation of children; strategies for cooperation between service agencies; and characteristics and treatment of victims, offenders, and non-offending family members.